TED Web Chat

 Short Term Contracts

-Employees with a Fixed Term Contract should calculate their leave entitlement in the same way as permanent employees.
-It should be proportioned accordingly if the fixed term contract is due to expire at any time other than the end of a leave year (i.e. 31st March).
+Employees with a Fixed-Term Contract should calculate their leave entitlement in the same way as permanent employees.
+It should be proportioned accordingly if the fixed-term contract is due to expire at any time other than the end of a leave year (i.e., 31st March).

-Employees who leave
+Employees who Leave

-On termination of employment, if an employee leaves after the 15th of the month, their annual leave will be calculated to the end of the month in which the employee is leaving.
-If an employee’s termination date is before the 15th of the month, their leave will be calculated up until the end of the month before the employees termination date.
-As outlined in Section 7 below, there may be certain circumstances where an employee is unable to use their annual leave entitlement before their employment ends, in these circumstances, any outstanding entitlement should be included on the Termination Form submitted by their manager.
+As outlined in Section 7 below, there may be certain circumstances where an employee is unable to use their annual leave entitlement before their employment ends.
+In these circumstances, any outstanding entitlement should be included on the Termination Form submitted by their manager.
 This will allow Payroll and Payments to ensure the employee is paid for any untaken leave.
 However, in all cases, every effort should be made to take annual leave.
-Where an employee has taken more leave than they would have accumulated at the date their employment ends, this should also be recorded on the Termination Form by their manager, so that Payroll and Payments can claim any overpayment back in their final pay.

-Payment in lieu of untaken leave
+Payment in Lieu of Untaken Leave

-• In redundancy situations;
+(c) In redundancy situations.

-• Short term temporary contracts where it would be impractical for the employee to be absent from the workplace.
+(d) Short term temporary contracts where it would be impractical for the employee to be absent from the workplace.

-Employees may carry over 3 days untaken Annual Leave from one leave year to the next (pro-rata for part-time staff).
-In exceptional circumstances, and with the agreement of their Head of Department/Assistant Director, employees may carry over 5 days untaken Annual Leave (pro-rata for part-time staff).
+Employees may carry over 3 days of untaken Annual Leave from one leave year to the next (pro-rata for part-time staff).
+In exceptional circumstances, and with the agreement of their Head of Department/Assistant Director, employees may carry over 5 days of untaken Annual Leave (pro-rata for part-time staff).

 Recording Leave

 Managers are responsible for maintaining all leave records of their employees.
 Staff are reminded to make sure that they have the appropriate approval before making bookings for holidays/making arrangements for time off.
-The Council reserves the right to refuse annual leave if there are too many other members of staff off at the same time, or it is requested at an inappropriate time from a workload point of view.
+The Council reserves the right to refuse annual leave if there are too many other members of staff off at the same time, or if it is requested at an inappropriate time from a workload point of view.

 Compassionate Leave

-From time to time, because of bereavement, illness and other domestic problems, staff may need time off other than for the purpose of annual leave.
-It is the responsibility of the individual employee to discuss the matter with their Head of Department/Manager and in certain circumstances compassionate leave of up to 3 days may be granted at the Assistant Director/Head of Departments discretion.
+From time to time, because of bereavement, illness, and other domestic problems, staff may need time off other than for the purpose of annual leave.
+It is the responsibility of the individual employee to discuss the matter with their Head of Department/Manager and in certain circumstances, compassionate leave of up to 3 days may be granted.
 Extensions beyond this amount will require consultation with Human Resources.
-The agreed criteria within each Department for the approval of requests for compassionate leave is as follows:-

-• Immediate approval by the Assistant Director/Head of Department can be given for compassionate leave of up to 3 days duration to an employee following the death of a parent, child, spouse or sibling.
+a) Immediate approval by the manager can be given for compassionate leave of up to 3 days duration to an employee following the death of an employee’s close family member or dependant (or someone with whom the employee has a similar close relationship).

-• Sudden and very serious illness amongst immediate members of an employee’s family, as determined in (a) and (b) above, may also warrant compassionate leave.
+d) Sudden and very serious illness amongst immediate members of an employee’s family, as determined in (a) and (b) above, may also warrant compassionate leave.
 The approval procedure applies as above.

 Statutory Parental Bereavement Leave & Pay

-• Statutory Parental Bereavement Leave (SPBL) is available to all employees who are ‘bereaved parents’ (which means they were the primary carer for a child who has died under the age of 18).
+a) Statutory Parental Bereavement Leave (SPBL) is available to all employees who are ‘bereaved parents’ (which means they were the primary carer for a child who has died under the age of 18).

-• Leave will be available for all employees from Day 1 (there is no minimum service needed).
+b) Leave will be available for all employees from Day 1 (there is no minimum service needed).

-• It also applies to parents who have suffered a stillbirth 24 weeks or more into pregnancy.
+e) It also applies to parents who have suffered a stillbirth 24 weeks or more into pregnancy.

-• Where more than one child dies, the parent will have a statutory entitlement to leave and pay in respect of each child.
+f) Where more than one child dies, the parent will have a statutory entitlement to leave and pay in respect of each child.

-• The leave must be taken in units of 1 week (it cannot be taken as individual days) – so it can be taken as a single block of 2 weeks, or 2 separate blocks of 1 week at different times.
+g) The leave must be taken in units of 1 week (it cannot be taken as individual days) – so it can be taken as a single block of 2 weeks, or 2 separate blocks of 1 week at different times.

-• Bereavement leave can be taken straight away after the death of the child.
-If this leave is not taken straight away (or all of it is not taken straight away),then employee’s will be required to give 1 weeks’ notice to the Council that they will be taking this leave.
+i) After the child’s death, employees can take bereavement leave immediately.
+If this leave is not taken straight away (or all of it is not taken straight away), then employees will be required to give 1 week’s notice to the Council that they will be taking this leave.

 Unpaid Leave

-In some circumstances it may be appropriate for an employee to be granted unpaid leave.
+In some circumstances, it may be appropriate for an employee to be granted unpaid leave.
 A formal request should be made to the manager in consultation with Human Resources.
-Once approved, this should be recorded and Payroll and Payments should be notified.
+Once approved, this should be recorded, and Payroll and Payments should be notified.
 This would apply to a request outside the criteria for ‘Time off for Dependants’.
 Requests for sabbaticals will be considered on a case-by-case basis.

 Medical and Dental Appointments

-The Council will view sympathetically time off for such appointments, where it is not possible for them to be arranged outside working hours.
-If the employee has control over the timing of such appointments, however, they are asked to arrange them in such a way as to cause minimum disruption to their normal working day, e.g. at the beginning or end of a working day.
+The Council will view time off sympathetically for such appointments where it is not possible for them to be arranged outside working hours.
+If the employee has control over the timing of such appointments, however, they are asked to arrange them in such a way as to cause minimum disruption to their normal working day, e.g., at the beginning or end of a working day.
 The Council reserves the right to ask staff to make this time up.
 The employee should, where applicable, utilise the Flexible Working Hours Scheme for such appointments and arrange appointments outside of core time.

 Jury Service /Court Attendance